 Here are five facts about Ada Lovelace that you may not have known.

-1. Ada’s nickname as a child was ‘Princess of Parallelograms’, bestowed upon her by her famous father, the poet Lord Byron.
+As a child, Lovelace’s nickname was ‘Princess of Parallelograms’, bestowed upon her by her famous father, the poet Lord Byron.

 On one particular occasion, she lost £3,200 betting on a horse at the Epsom Derby.
-Ada even put her programming skills to use trying to predict the outcome of races.
+Notably, Lovelace even put her programming skills to use trying to predict the outcome of races.

-4. Babbage, who is considered to be ‘the father of the computer’, was Ada’s mentor.
+Babbage, who is considered to be ‘the father of the computer’, was Ada’s mentor.
 After she was taken under his tutelage she translated into English an article by Luigi Menabrea – military engineer and future Italian prime minister – about her mentor’s theoretical analytical engine.